 In the weeks following your treatment, you will be reviewed by the specialists that have been looking after you.
-This will vary depending on your diagnosis and treatment regimen, but you will be advised on this by your treatment team.
+This will vary depending on your diagnosis and treatment regimen but you will be advised about this by your treatment team.

 Everyone is different and may react differently to treatment.
-If at any point, after you have finished treatment, you are concerned about anything please contact your radiotherapy department (you will be given the contact details) or you can contact your GP.
+If at any point, after you have finished treatment, you are concerned about anything, please contact your radiotherapy department or GP - you will be given the contact details.

 It is not unusual for people to be anxious and it might be better to seek advice rather than worry.
-If you need urgent help out of normal working hours please contact NHS 111 for advice.
+If you need urgent help out of normal working hours, please contact NHS 111 for advice.